 Pam and Mick’s house in Gavin and Stacey (BBC)

-The big surprise for many about Gavin and Stacey filming is that Essex scenes aren’t actually shot in Essex, with various South Wales locations standing in instead.
+The big surprise for many about Gavin & Stacey is that Essex scenes aren’t actually shot in Essex, with various South Wales locations standing in instead.

-The most notable of these locations – the house owned by Pam (Alison Steadman) and Mick Shipman (Lamb) – is actually in Dinas Powys, Wales, making it easier to move between various key locations.
+The most notable of these locations – Gav’s family home, the house owned by Pam (Alison Steadman) and Mick Shipman (Lamb) – is actually in Dinas Powys, Wales, making it easier to move between various key locations.

-Previously in the series, other Essex locations – for example the Colcot Arms, where Smith (James Corden) does his pub quiz – were also actually in Wales, so anyone looking for key Billericay landmarks in the new Christmas special may be disappointed.
+Previously in the series other Essex locations – for example the Colcot Arms, where Smithy (James Corden) does his pub quiz – were also actually in Wales, so anyone driving round Billericay looking for photo opportunities will be disappointed.

 Gwen’s house in Wales